v1.0, 2005.12.26

 "The critical part that is being left out which needs to be tied into this information is sensor size.
 And also the work done in post has more to do with achievable print size than megapixels.
 The 300dpi mark is indeed "true photo quality" in print terms, but it isn't always needed to get good prints.
 I have 20x30" prints on Fuji Crystal Archive hanging on my wall that turned out wonderful from an 8mp APS-C sized sensor (Canon 350D).
 And perfect 20x30"s from the full-frame 4mp Canon 1D.

-[Reply from Rob G]
+[Reply from Robert Giordano]

 Randy, I totally agree but I'll have to make a different chart on a new page.
 A larger 6MP sensor will of course produce better images than a smaller 6MP sensor of the same type.
 From there, it gets very complicated.
 For one, making an inkjet print is different than producing a print ad where you need 300ppi for a 150 line screen.
 I've made great looking 16x20 inkjet prints from my 6MP Nikon D70 but the same image didn't quite cut it for a full page magazine ad.
 There are a number of factors to consider including subject matter, exposure, focus, and post processing.
 How does one begin to make such a chart?
 The chart on this page is purely for a mathematical overview.
 As the table underneath the chart shows, I can shoot 35mm film, scan it, and have at least a 19 megapixel image.
 In reality, I shoot digital 90% of the time, and use my 4x5 film camera if I need to go big. =)"